zyz9066/Computer-Vision/README.md

 OpenCV: process image

-## Assignment 2: Image Enhancement and Edge Detection
+## Image Enhancement and Edge Detection

 The first objective of the assignment is to implement image enhancement techniques.
 After enhancing the image, your solution must provide a selection of edge detectors to extract the contours of the image.